Rolls-Royce Holdings: Acquisitions

-On 21 November 1994, Rolls-Royce announced its intention to acquire the Allison Engine Company, an American manufacturer of gas turbines and components for aviation, industrial and marine engines.
+On 21 November 1994, Rolls-Royce announced it had agreed terms to acquire the Allison Engine Company, an American manufacturer of gas turbines and components for aviation, industrial and marine engines.
 The two companies had a technical association dating back to the Second World War.
 Rolls-Royce had previously tried to buy the company when General Motors sold it in 1993, but GM opted for a management buyout instead for $370 million.
 Owing to Allison's involvement in classified and export restricted technology, the 1994 acquisition was subject to investigation to determine the national security implications.
 On 27 March 1995, the US Department of Defense announced that the "deal between Allison Engine Co. and Rolls-Royce does not endanger national security."
 Rolls-Royce was, however, obliged to set up a proxy board to manage Allison and had also to set up a separate company, Allison Advanced Development Company, Inc., to manage classified programmes "that involve leading-edge technologies" such as the Joint Strike Fighter programme.
 In 2000, this restriction was replaced by a more flexible Special Security Arrangement.
 In 2001, Rolls-Royce and its LiftSystem was among the group that won the JSF contract for the F-35.

-The Allison acquisition, at $525 million (equivalent to £328 million), brought four new engine types into the Rolls-Royce civil engine portfolio on seven platforms and several light aircraft applications.
-Allison is now known as Rolls-Royce Corporation, part of Rolls-Royce North America.
+The Allison acquisition, at $525 million, brought four new engine types into the Rolls-Royce civil engine portfolio on seven platforms and several light aircraft applications.
+Allison is now known as Rolls-Royce North America.